Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart. Angina is a symptom of coronary artery disease.

 - Shortness of breath

-You can help prevent angina by making the same lifestyle changes that might improve your symptoms if you already have angina.
+You can help prevent angina by following the same lifestyle changes that are used to treat angina.
 These include: